*Minimum requirement of at least 1 Singapore Citizen or P.R. to act as Resident Director in the Company during the Singapore company setup

 * Should not contain construction contracts

-There are certain requirements that need to be fulfilled if you are planning to do a Singapore company setup / formation.
+There are certain requirements that need to be fulfilled if you are planning to do a Singapore company setup / registration.

 A private limited company is considered a separate legal entity.
 Shareholders will not be held responsible for company’s liabilities beyond the contributed share capital.

 As stated by the Inland Revenue Authority of Singapore (IRAS), new start-up companies can enjoy tax exemptions.

 The tax exemption policy for Singapore companies that are newly registered will not be given to investment holding companies and companies that involved in property development that are incorporated on and from 26 Feb 2013 onwards.
 These types of companies will still enjoy the partial tax exemption.

 For the Year of Assessment (YA) 2013, YA 2014 and 2015, Singapore companies were given 50% Corporate Income Tax (CIT) Rebate that were capped at $30,000 for each Year of Assessment.